-The members of our Compensation Committee are Mr. Truitt (Chair), Dr. Barrett and Mr. Leff.
-Dr. Barrett's service as a member of our Board and Compensation Committee will end effective as of the date of the Annual Meeting.
+The members of our Compensation Committee are Mr. Truitt (Chair), Mr. Leff and Mr. Thomas.
 The Board has determined that all Compensation Committee members are independent under the listing standards of Nasdaq, and that they are "non-employee directors" for purposes of Rule 16b-3 under the Securities Exchange Act of 1934 (the "Exchange Act").